mubasharsidhu/news_aggregator_api/README.md

    - Open the unzipped/cloned `news_aggregator_api` folder in terminal to run the commands

-   - Run the following command and press enter
+   - Run the following command to make sure you can see the `Makefile` file in the list in root
      ```
      ls
      ```
-   - Make sure you can see the `Makefile` file in the list

 3. #### Environment

-   - Rename the `.env.sample` file to `.env` and update the environment variables i.e. database name and passwords, Or leave as it is.
+   Rename the `.env.sample` file to `.env`.

+   - Update the environment variables i.e. database name and passwords.
+   - OR
+   - Leave as it is.

 4. #### News API Keys

-   You may use the my currently added News sources API keys (in `.env` file) for testing.
+   Add your News sources **API keys** (in `.env` file).

    OR

-   Obtain your own API keys from following links and Add the relevant environment variable to `.env` file
+   Obtain your own API keys from following links and add the relevant environment variable to `.env` file

    - News API ([Link here](https://newsapi.org/register))